Mt. Fuji & Fuji Five Lakes Itinerary

 Traveling to Fuji from Hakone

 Tokyo is the easiest city to get to Fuji.
-However, if you are visiting Fuji from Hakone there are a number of buses that travel between these two popular areas.
+However, if you are visiting Fuji from Hakone several buses travel between these two popular areas.
 From Hakone, you would take the Hakone Tozan Bus to Gotemba Station.
 If you have some time to kill, I highly recommend shopping at the Gotemba Outlet!
-It has some fabulous stores.
-If not, then take the Fujikyu bus from Gotemba Station to Kawaguchiko.
+It has a large variety of stores including many high-end brands.
+Then take the Fujikyu bus from Gotemba Station to Kawaguchiko.
 The entire journey takes approximately 1 hour and 20 minutes.

 Fuji Hakone Pass

 If you are planning to visit Mt.
-Fuji and Hakone the Fuji Hakone Pass is a great option.
+Fuji and Hakone the Fuji Hakone Pass is a great option for travelers.
 It covers transportation from Tokyo to both Mt.
 Fuji and Hakone and transportation within Fuji and Hakone on all buses, trains, ropeways, and boats within 3 consecutive days.
-It also offers a number of discounts on attractions, restaurants, and shops within both areas.
+It also offers several discounts on attractions, restaurants, and shops within both areas.
+The pass costs 9,340 yen for adults and 2,850 yen for children.

 Transportation in Fuji Five Lakes